-This page is only for existing customers of the S3 Glacier service using Vaults and the original REST API from 2012.
+This page is only for existing customers of the Amazon Glacier service using Vaults and the original REST API from 2012.

-If you're looking for archival storage solutions we suggest using the S3 Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
-To learn more about these storage options, see S3 Glacier storage classes
+If you're looking for archival storage solutions, we recommend using the Amazon Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
+To learn more about these storage options, see Amazon Glacier storage classes

-Working with Vaults in Amazon S3 Glacier
+Working with Vaults in Amazon Glacier

 A vault is a container for storing archives.
 When you create a vault, you specify a vault name and the Amazon Web Services Region in which you want to create the vault.
-For a list of the Amazon Web Services Regions supported by S3 Glacier, see Amazon S3 Glacier endpoints and quotas in the Amazon General Reference.
+For a list of the Amazon Web Services Regions supported by Amazon Glacier, see Amazon Glacier endpoints and quotas in the Amazon General Reference.

 You can store an unlimited number of archives in a vault.